Welcome to the start of the new academic year.

-May I thank you in advance for the support that you give to your child in these home activities – it really does make a difference.
+May I thank you in advance for the support that you give to your child in any home activities (usually given on a Monday for Thursday).
+It does make a difference.

 Welcome to Eagle Owls!